sodacycle/Astro_Projects/README.md

 - **Target**: Astronomical object name (extracted from filename or header)
 - **FITS Count**: Total number of FITS files for this target
 - **Files With Exposure**: Number of files with valid exposure time data
-- **Summed Integration Time s**: Total exposure time across all files
+- **Total Integration Time**: Total exposure time across all files in HH:MM:SS Format

 #### Details Table Columns
 - **File**: Filename